vhx/api-documentation/source/includes/_resource.analytics.md

 </table>

 <section class="text-2 contain is-internal margin-bottom-medium padding-top-large">
-See below for the full list of properties that should be sent as query parameters for trigged platform usage events.
+See below for the full list of properties that should be sent as query parameters for triggered platform usage events.
 </section>

 <table class="is-internal">